Hydrotherapy Physiotherapy | iPS Clinics in Bridgend, Cardiff, Carmarthen, Newport & Porthcawl Logo Phone Icon Call: 03456 252 252

 Do I need to know how to swim for hydrotherapy?

 No, you do not need to be able to swim.
-Hydrotherapy exercises are designed to be performed in shallow water where you can stand, and the buoyancy of the water supports your body during exercises.
+Hydrotherapy exercises are designed to be performed in shallow water where you can stand, and the buoyancy of the water supports your body during the exercises.
 Your physiotherapist will ensure that you are safe and comfortable throughout the session.

 Help & Support